demisto/content-docs/docs/tutorial-setup-dev.md

 sb@dddd:~/demisto$
 ```

-*Note:* if you're using Windows with WSL 1, you can still use Docker by following [this](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) tutorial.
+*Note:* if you're using Windows with WSL 1, you can still use Docker Desktop from WSL.
+Follow [this](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) tutorial for details.

-Great, everything is ready now.
+Great, all the prerequisites are set!
+We can get started.

 ### Step 2: Fork the GitHub repo